 Participating as a board member offers the opportunity to develop new leadership skills, expand your professional network, and learn the legal, financial and ethical responsibilities of nonprofit associations.

-Elections take place annually, and two seats are open in the February 2024 election: the scholastic press rights director and one director-at-large.
-Both positions are two-year terms that begin May 1, 2024.
+Elections take place annually, and five seats are open in the February 2025 election:

 JEA’s seven-member board of directors should comprise a variety of skill sets, leadership styles and diversity of thought and background.
 Great candidates will possess: